Anxiety and Family Constellations

 emotional distress

-When these deeper dynamics are acknowledged, the emotional burden may begin to shift.
+As hidden family dynamics become more visible, the emotional burden may begin to soften.

 Anxiety and Connection to Parents

-In systemic work, connection with parents is often considered foundational.
+In Family Constellations, connection with parents is often considered foundational to emotional safety and belonging.

 difficulty receiving support